alexa/ask-cli/docs/concepts/Deploy-Command.md

 In the deploy process of skillCode, CLI helps skill developers build all of their codebases.
 The built result will be used to host the skill endpoint afterwards.

 * Codebase settings are always region-specific.
 Available regions are consistent with the regions that Alexa supports (currently `NA`, `EU`, `FE`), plus a `default` region that must be provided before other regions.
 If you set the `code.{region}.src` path for a certain region, CLI will update the skill's endpoint (by updating the "apis" field in skill.json) through the SMAPI's update-manifest request once the endpoint is provisioned.
-* Multiple regions mapping to one codebase is recommended, as we encourage you to handle the Internationalization through code.
+* Multiple regions mapping to one codebase is recommended, as we encourage you to handle Internationalization through code.
 * The `build` folder, which contains the built result, is stored inside each codebase's source path after build succeeds.
 * This step is skippable when you remove the entire `code` field from ask-resources config file.
 However, it's required for the deployment of next component `skillInfrastructure`.